SMC certificate expiration on July 04, 2022, update your SMC !

 - If you need to edit the default network pool for IPsec VTIs, expand the Advanced properties section.
 For more information on the VTI network pool field, refer to the section Editing the VTI network pool.

 - Select your topology peers in the next step.
 You can only select connected or offline firewalls.
 To ensure optimal performance, you can select up to 50 peers by default.
 The environment variable FWADMIN_VPN_MESH_ROUTE_BASED_MAX_PEERS makes it possible to configure this limit.
 This limitation is valid only for mesh VPN topologies.

 - In the next step, double-click on the line of a firewall to open the Peers and VTI window:

 - For further information on the Contact address and Output interface parameters, refer to the sections Defining the contact IP address of firewalls for VPN topologies and Selecting the output interface of firewalls for VPN topologies.

-- IPSec VTIs will automatically be generated after the topology is created.
-Host VTI objects that represent remote peers will also be automatically generated, and can be used in filter rules to set up routing.
+- IPsec VTIs will automatically be generated after the topology is created.
+Host VTI objects that represent remote peers will also be automatically generated.
+They can be used in filter rules to set up routing.
 You will see them in your object database as "VTI_on_FW1_with_FW2_in_topologyname".
 These objects are automatically deployed on firewalls.
 For further information, refer to the section Defining the traffic routing policy.